 In 1972, the U.S. Bureau of Justice Statistics launched the National Crime Survey.
 In 1990, this effort was renamed the National Crime Victimization Survey (NCVS), to emphasize more clearly the measurement of victimizations experienced by U.S. citizens.
-The NCVS was redesigned in 1992, making it problematic to compare results from surveys conducted in 1992 and later with those conducted from 1972 to 1991.
+The NCVS was redesigned in 1992, making it problematic to compare results from surveys victimization survey